poum/cucumber-json2report/README.md

 Help wanted
 -----------

 As you have certainly noticed, I'm not an english native speaker.
-Fell free to suggest any improvement for this documentation and the locale/default.js (aka en.js) file.
+Feel free to suggest any improvement for this documentation and the locale/default.js (aka en.js) file.

 Mein Deutsch ist schrecklich, ich habe nicht locale/de.js schreiben versuchen.